plantanapp/documentation/sharp-scheduler/serialization.md

     - Store in Relative URL, let's say csvtest
 5. add a Send Email action
     - on Attach from Token add the token stored in relative url

+For more information on *Serialization*, check the Common Actions documentation [page](../common/serialization.html)